awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_renesas.md

 ## Set Up Your Development Environment<a name="renesas-setup-env"></a>

-To set up Amazon FreeRTOS configurations for the RSK\+ for RX65N\-2MB, use the Renesas e2studio IDE and CC\-RX compiler\.
+To set up FreeRTOS configurations for the RSK\+ for RX65N\-2MB, use the Renesas e2studio IDE and CC\-RX compiler\.

 **Note**
 The Renesas e2studio IDE and CC\-RX compiler are only supported on Windows 7, 8, and 10 operating systems\.